 - The voluntary nature of the screening process must be emphasised.

 - To reduce potential psychological distress, counselling should be available to provide information about genetic risk and explain choices regarding genetic testing and further management.

-- Support is needed for individuals who need to consider issues such as stigma, disclosure to family members, and confidentiality (outlined below).
+- Support is needed for individuals who must consider issues such as stigma, disclosure to family members, and confidentiality (outlined below).

 - Couples known to carry a recessive or dominant single gene defect or sex-linked condition need counselling about their reproductive options.
-The may include prenatal diagnosis and possible pregnancy termination in the case of an affected fetus, and preimplantation genetic diagnosis (PGD).
-In vitro fertilization (IVF) in combination with PGD may provide such high-risk couples with a pregnancy with no chance of genetic disorder transmission.
+This may include prenatal diagnosis and possible pregnancy termination in the case of an affected fetus, and preimplantation genetic diagnosis (PGD).
+In vitro fertilisation (IVF) in combination with PGD may provide such high-risk couples with a pregnancy with no chance of genetic disorder transmission.